asutherland/taskolio/controller-webserver/README.md

 question when getting fancy was how to implement this swap.

 The answer is using the `notifyModes` broadcast mechanism.
-When the current task bookmark is changed, we broadcast a "onCurrentTaskChanged" change with the signature `onCurrentTaskChanged(task, taskState, updateTaskState)` where:
+When the current task bookmark is changed, the TaskManager broadcast a "onCurrentTaskChanged" change with the signature
+`onCurrentTaskChanged(task, taskState, updateTaskState, cause)` where:
 - task: the TaskWarrior JSON rep.  This will be null if there isn't a task associated with the current mode or if we're in the global "H" button which can never have a task associated.